What are the Advantages of Cloud Migration?

 Could a move to the cloud be in your future?
 Last year, enterprise spending on IT infrastructure saw a 13% jump while overall cloud infrastructure spending saw an even bigger increase.
-We’ll break down the true advantages of moving to the cloud.
+We’ll break down the true advantages of cloud migration.

 The cloud delivers distinct value.
 Value is often perceived simply as cost savings, but there's more to it than that.
 While you may see a reduction in IT spend after migrating to the cloud, there are likely other benefits you may not have considered.
 Take a look at this latest segment of Cloud Adoption 101.